© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Monks Bridge See also DERBYSHIRE 15 is a scheduled monument protected by Historic England under reference 1003809.
 View the official record →

-Monks Bridge is a medieval stone bridge located in Derbyshire, England.
+Monks Bridge is a medieval bridge located in Derbyshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003809.

 Monks Bridge See also DERBYSHIRE 15 is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003809.